usb4java/libusb4java/README.md

 * osx-x86_64

 If you need the library on an other platform then you can easily compile it yourself.
-On a Unix-compatible operating system you only need the Java JDK, the libusb(x) library version 1.0.16 or higher and the GNU C compiler.
+On a Unix-compatible operating system you only need the Java JDK, an up-to-date libusb library version, the GNU C compiler and cmake.
 When everything is correctly installed then you should be able to build the library with the following commands:

+    $ mkdir build
+    $ cd build
-  $ ./configure
+    $ cmake ..
     $ make

-When compilation was successful then you can find the library in the `src/.libs` directory.
-Rename the file so it doesn't include any version number (Examples: libusb4java.so, libusb4java.dylib, libusb4java.dll).
+When compilation was successful then you can find the library in the `build/src` directory.

 usb4java searches for the library in the CLASSPATH directory `org/libusb4java/<OS>-<ARCH>/`.
 On a 32 bit x86 linux machine for